BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab2.md

 > PowerShell command using Invoke-WebRequest to download the ransomware payload from an external server.

-The downloaded file was named `ransomboogey.exe`, strongly suggesting that the attacker was preparing to deploy ransomware within the environment.
+The downloaded file was named `ransomboogey.exe`, strongly suggesting that the attacker was preparing to deploy a ransomware payload within the environment.

 This finding demonstrated the final stage of the attacker's post-exploitation activity.
 What initially began as a phishing email had evolved into credential theft, lateral movement, Active Directory compromise, and ultimately the download of a ransomware payload.
 The investigation highlighted how a single successful phishing attempt enabled the attacker to progressively expand access throughout the environment.